attilaczampo/Online-Shop/StructVSClass.md

 The main difference between the 2 is that, STRUCTS are VALUE TYPES, while CLASSES are REFERENCE TYPES.

+### Bonus

+The Memory is divided in two areas:
+      Stack(local) and Heap(instance).

+  On the Stack are stored the value types.
+  On the Heap, the reference types are stored.

 ## INHERITANCE:
       @ STRUCTS : - Don't support inheritance;
                   - A Struct is not allowed to inherit from another struct or class.